 - Have you ever driven when overly tired?

 Once the answers were in, the regions were allocated a score from 1-10 depending on how well they fared on each question.
 First place received 10 points, second received 9 points and so on, down to 1 point for coming in tenth place.
 Regions who had the same amount of positive responses in a question received the same score.
 The regions were then ranked based on their final scores.

 Which region is best at driving, in the UK?

 1. North East, Yorkshire & The Humber

-Coming in first place is the North East, Yorkshire & The Humber – the region with the best drivers in the UK according to our survey data.
-The findings found that drivers in this part of the country are particularly safe, doing many of the things that drivers should on the road.
+Coming in first place is the North East, Yorkshire & The Humber – the best place for drivers in the UK according to our survey data.
+An area that clearly knows the Highway Code, the findings found that drivers in this part of the country are particularly safe, doing many of the things that drivers should on the road.